Erik Jonsson School of Engineering and Computer Science

 Academic Progress in Electrical Engineering

-In order to make satisfactory academic progress as an Electrical Engineering major, a student must meet all University requirements for academic progress, and must earn a grade of C- or better in each of the major core courses.
-No "Major Requirement" course (as listed under Section II of the BSEE degree requirement) may be taken until the student has obtained a grade of C- or better in each of the prerequisites (if a higher grade requirement is stated for a specific class, the higher requirement applies).
+In order to make satisfactory academic progress as an Electrical Engineering major, a student must meet all university requirements for academic progress, and must earn a grade of C- or better in each of the "major requirements" courses.
+No "Major Requirements" course (as listed under Section II of the BSEE degree requirement) may be taken until the student has obtained a grade of C- or better in each of the prerequisites (if a higher grade requirement is stated for a specific class, the higher requirement applies).

 Bachelor of Science in Electrical Engineering

-Students pursuing the general program take 9 semester credit hours from any other 4000 level Electrical Engineering courses.
+Students pursuing the general program take 9 semester credit hours from any other 4000 level or higher organized Electrical Engineering courses.
 Students pursuing a concentration in Microelectronics take 3 of the following courses:

 Students pursuing a concentration in Telecommunications take 3 of the following courses: